greenelab/deep-review/sections/02_intro.md

-Over the past five years, a class of machine learning algorithms known as deep learning has revolutionized image classification and speech recognition due to their flexibility and high accuracy [@doi:10.1038/nature14539].
-More recently, these algorithms have shown equally promising results in fields as diverse as high-energy physics [@doi:10.1038/ncomms5308], dermatology [@doi:10.1038/nature21056], translation among written languages [@arxiv:1609.08144], and drug discovery [@doi:10.1002/minf.201501008].
+Over the past five years, a class of machine learning algorithms known as deep learning has revolutionized image classification and speech recognition due to its flexibility and high accuracy [@doi:10.1038/nature14539].
+More recently, these algorithms have shown equally promising results in fields as diverse as high-energy physics [@doi:10.1038/ncomms5308], dermatology [@doi:10.1038/nature21056], and translation among written languages [@arxiv:1609.08144].
 Across fields, "off-the-shelf" implementations of these algorithms have produced comparable or higher accuracy than previous best-in-class methods that required years of extensive customization, and specialized implementations are now being used at industrial scales.

 Deep learning algorithms can also be used in an exploratory, "unsupervised" mode, where the goal is to summarize, explain, or identify interesting patterns